Stevengre/circt-semantics/README.md

 ## Test

 - src/tests/unit: Simple tests that do not require kompile
-- src/tests/integration: Tests that require kompile
+- src/tests/integration: Tests that require kompile. `make circt-semantics` is required.
-- src/tests/profiling: Tests for profiling
+- src/tests/profiling: Tests for profiling. `make circt-semantics` is required.

 generator: generate generic mlir and adder.py (module of Adder)
 model: MLIR module